trp86/BigData/installation/install.md

-# Up & Run Real-time Data Processing dev environment #
+# Build Real-time Data Processing development environment #

 Below are the components which are the part of installation on **Ubuntu 20.04.1 LTS**
 - Full Update & Upgrade